Treppy and travel insurance

 Why Do People Need a Travel Advisor?

-According to the American Society of Travel Advisors, (ASTA), there are four main reasons travel advisors are necessary.
+According to the American Society of Travel Advisors (ASTA), there are four main reasons travel advisors are highly recommended for those looking to plan a vacation or business trip.

 How Do I Become a Travel Advisor?

 While you only need to be a high school graduate to become a travel advisor, there are courses and certifications you can acquire in order to become more successful.
-Also, many agencies require at least a certificate or other education to begin selling insurance policies.
+Also, many agencies require at least a certificate or license to begin selling travel insurance policies.

-Below are some steps to consider for a career as a travel agent or advisor.
+Below are some steps to consider for a career as a travel advisor or agent.

 Understanding the travel insurance industry is a must when it comes to advancing your career.
 As you start to learn more about not only the industry, but all the opportunities for travelers around the world, you realize that the more you learn, the less you know!
 How exciting is that?